Ashley Herrman, DPT

 Sports Medicine: When in New York, her other career emphasis was centered on sports physical therapy, working inside gyms and honing her orthopedic manual skills.
 Stacey enjoys assessing running, and sports specific physical movements, so to integrate them with her IPA training.

-Yoga: While in New York, Stacey began studying yoga, specifically Anusara Yoga, which is a style of yoga with an extensive Biomechanical basis.
+Yoga/Pilates: While in New York, Stacey began studying yoga, specifically Anusara Yoga, which is a style of yoga with an extensive Biomechanical basis.
 She completed three Anusara immersion trainings followed by a Level I Teacher Training, providing her with an in depth knowledge of the biomechanics of yoga.
 Stacey has also completed the first level of Polestar Pilates Education training.

 Katie Cornwell, BFA, MBA, NCPT

 Katie Cornwell is the owner of Kinesphere Pilates, LLC.
 She has a B.F.A. in ballet pedagogy from the University of Oklahoma and has been teaching ballet to all ages and levels for more than fifteen years.
 Katie was introduced to Pilates in college, and after developing a chronic case of tendonitis while dancing, she began to take particular interest in Pilates for both fitness and rehabilitation benefits.
 Pilates allowed her to maintain her level of fitness while healing her injury, and when she returned to dancing she found that she was stronger and dancing better than ever.

 After more than 10 years of being a Pilates enthusiast, Katie decided to become a certified instructor.
 She graduated from Polestar Pilates International in 2013 and is Nationally Pilates Certified.
 Katie also has advanced Pilates training in women’s health through Polestar Pilates International, the Oov, and Konnector movement.
 Katie is privileged to serve as a mentor-in-training for Polestar Pilates International.
 She is an adjunct faculty member for Storling Conservatory through Visible College and The Culture House.
 Katie enjoys teaching ballet and Pilates at The Culture House as well.